zquestz/docker-bitcoin/example/README.md

 ### Run bitcoin-cli

-To run commands against your running Bitcoin node, a `bitcoin-cli` shorthand is provided.
+To run commands against your running Bitcoin Cash node, a `bitcoin-cli` shorthand is provided.
 Simply use the `docker-compose run` command:

 ```sh
 $ docker-compose run --rm bitcoin-cli getinfo